 Outside the house there is a plaque to commemorate this fact.

-Inside the house the window is shown by a blue pane.
+Three of the rooms are open to the public.
+On the first floor is the room where Bessie eloped from.
+It is furnished in Tudor style with a wonderful ornate plaster ceiling.
+It is a lovely example of the architecture of the time.
+The window Bessie climbed out of is shown by a blue pane.
 It is quite a long way down to the ground so John Scott must have had to bring a ladder to help Bessie out.

 The middle room contains an exhibition telling you the history of the house.
 There is a dressing up box for children to play with.